Turks and Caicos food plates

 Turks and Caicos conch fritters

 Conch fritters are very popular in the Turks and Caicos.
-Dish from Conch Shack at Blue Hills.
+Dish from Da Conch Shack in Blue Hills.

-The agricultural scene in the country has seen much improvement due to the increased availability of fresh water and modern hydroponics.
-Both North Caicos and Providenciales have multiple farms that produce tomatoes, cucumbers, papayas, bananas, herbs, and lettuce, and these fresh vegetables are becoming increasingly used throughout the country.
+The agricultural scene in the country has seen much improvement due to the increased availability of freshwater (produced via desalination plants) and modern hydroponics.
+Both North Caicos and Providenciales have multiple farms that grow a range of produce and ingredients, such as tomatoes, cucumbers, papayas, mushrooms, herbs, and lettuce.
+Many of these fresh vegetables are becoming increasingly used throughout the country.

-Interestingly, two of the most famous local dishes, conch fritters and conch salad, are relatively recent culinary inventions that weren't on the menu 100 years ago.
+Interestingly, two of the most famous local dishes—conch fritters and conch salad—are relatively recent culinary inventions that weren't on the traditional menu 100 years ago.

-Popular today, deep-fried fish is another relatively new cooking method.
-In the past, cooking oil was very hard to come by, so light pan frying, poaching, boiling, or roasting was the norm.
+Deep-fried fish is another relatively new cooking method.
+In the past, cooking oil was very hard to come by, so light pan-frying, poaching, boiling, or roasting was the norm.

 A good current example of authentic local cuisine is pan-poached fresh grouper, peas and rice, and a side of locally grown mixed greens.